 The Sci-Art installation is equal parts scientific laboratory and art studio.
 How do we see color?
 What can running dogs teach us about physics?
 How can a bag of flour emulate the stars?

 Learn, discover, build, and create as we explore the thread between imagination and reality.

 Family Resource Center

-For the 24th year, the Museum honors the Mexican tradition of remembering the dead with a variety of family festivities in the galleries and back plaza including music and dance performances, art-making activities, bilingual storytelling, a special display of altars created by school and community groups, and traditional refreshments.
+For the 26th year, the Museum honors the Mexican tradition of remembering the dead with a variety of family festivities in the galleries, front steps and back plaza including music by Conjunto Jardin, dance performances by Folkloric Dance Group Quetzalcóatl, art-making activities, bilingual storytelling, a special display of altars created by school and community groups, and traditional refreshments.

 The Santa Barbara Museum of Art gratefully acknowledges the generosity of our donors for their